deNBI/simplevm-user-docs/wiki/simple_vm/user_api_keys.md

 # User API Keys

 ???+ info "Beta feature"
-    This feature is only available for superusers for now.
+    This feature is available upon request.

 Using API keys, you can access SimpleVM features through your terminal or programmatically.
 The API key is another way to authenticate as your account, so that you can perform actions without having to login in the SimpleVM webapp.